derry-dev/eTBS-Visualiser/README.md

 In order to use the eTBS visualiser on your local PC, you must first [install R](https://cloud.r-project.org/).

+#### Option 1: Batch Script

+In the eTBS visualiser folder, double click the run.bat file.
+This script will start the visualiser after locating the R executable and installing the missing packages required.

+#### Option 2: R console session

-Once R is installed, open the R console and run the command below to install the required R packages for the visualiser to function correctly:
+Open the R console and run the command below to install the required R packages for the visualiser to function correctly:

 ```r
 install.packages(